Steel-Cut Oats with Agave and Pecans (and How to Cook Steel-Cut Oats in the Crockpot)

 One of my favorite breakfasts is Peanut Butter Oatmeal, which I usually make with Extra Thick Rolled Oats cooked in the microwave, using a method I learned from Alanna.
-Since I've become such an oatmeal fan, I've been wanting to try steel cut oats, but I wasn't sure about the longer cooking time, reported to be as much as 45 minutes on the stove.
+Since I’ve become such an oatmeal fan, I’ve been wanting to try steel cut oats, but I wasn’t sure about the longer cooking time, reported to be as much as 45 minutes on the stove.
 Then I heard about cooking steel cut oats in the crockpot, and when I tried it, I loved the crockpot version of steel cut oats.
-I ate them with peanut butter stirred in, and also with agave drizzled over and sprinkled with nuts, which you see in the photo above.
+I made me Steel-Cut Oats with Agave and Pecans with peanut butter stirred in, and they were so good that I’m excited to show you How to Cook Steel-Cut Oats in the Crockpot.

 The least processed form of oats are oat groats.
 However, they need soaking, and take a very long time to cook.
 Steel cut oats are oat groats chopped into smaller pieces, making them easier to cook.
 Oats are definitely a plant ingredient, so even though no herbs are involved, this is my entry for Weekend Herb Blogging, hosted by The Well Seasoned Cook.